wcraigtrader/ogp/README.md

  * **Data** -- This class randomly creates sub-graphs, using a seeded random number generator, so every run will result in the same data.
  * **SubGraph**, **MyNode**, **MyEdge** -- These classes are POGOs to model a sub-graph.
  * **PerfCoounter** -- This class captures and formats metrics about each ingest.

-## Performance Observations

- * The *average* time to ingest a single node appears to be O(1), regardless of sub-graph size.
- * The *average* time to ingest a single edge appears to be O(E), where E is the number of edges in the sub-graph.
- * Alternately, the time to ingest a sub-graph appears to be O(N+E^2), where N is the number of nodes and E is the number of edges in the sub-graph.
- * Based upon profiling, the ingester is spending 75% or more of its time in `findOrCreateEdge()`, evaluating the iterator returned by `OrientVertex::getEdges()`.
-This iterator should only return 0 or 1 edges, but it takes an inordinate amount of time to do so.